invalio19/rct2-fleecer/README.md

 - The **Hyper-Twister** and **Steel Twister**.
 - The **Spinning Wild Mouse** and **Steel Wild Mouse**.

-**3. I can't find X ride in the ride type list.
-Where is it?**

-Some rides are just renamed and reskinned versions of another type of ride, but have no difference in stats and would still be considered a duplicate of the original ride type.
-For example, the **Fire Cracker Ride** is simply a reskinned **Enterprise**.
-In future updates I plan to include all alternative names for ride types to mitigate this problem.
+There are also many more re-skinned versions of rides such as the **Fire Cracker Ride** simply being a copy of the **Enterprise**.

-**4. My ride is six years old but the price calculation for 'less than 88 months old' is wrong.
+**3. My ride is six years old but the price calculation for 'less than 88 months old' is wrong.
 Why is that?**

 A year in RollerCoaster Tycoon is only eight months long, from March to October, presumably to simulate when real-life parks are closed for the winter.
 You should select the number of months accordingly.

-**5. I reduced the age of my coaster, yet its value went up.
+**4. I reduced the age of my coaster, yet its value went up.
 Why?**

 After 200 months—25 years in RollerCoaster Tycoon time—the value of a ride actually goes up instead of down and will stay at that level forevermore.
 I would imagine this is to simulate the appeal of retro roller coasters in real life.

-**6. How does this app save my data?
+**5. How does this app save my data?
 Can I transfer it to another browser or device?**

 RCT2 Fleecer uses LocalStorage to save data about the current page to your browser.
 Currently there is no in-app support for transferring this data to another browser or device.

-**7. This app doesn't work on my browser.
+**6. This app doesn't work on my browser.
 Why not?**

 RCT2 Fleecer was largely built and tested using Google Chrome.
 Modern browsers like Firefox should also have no issues handling it, but older browsers such as Internet Explorer cannot.